sr39/gizmo-debug/scripts/gizmo_documentation.md

 **GALSF\_SFR\_MOLECULAR\_CRITERION**: Enables molecular-gas dependent star formation.
 This estimates the molecular fraction $f_{H2}$ in a gas particle, and corrects the calculated star formation rate by this factor (only allowing star formation from the molecules).
 It uses the fitting functions from Krumholz & Gnedin (ApJ 2011 729 36), as a function of local column density and metallicity.
 In evolved galaxies, for a high density threshold for SF (e.g. $n> 100\,{\rm cm^{-3}}$), the molecular fractions are very near unity so this has no effect, but it costs almost nothing to add this criterion to simulations, and it can be useful in lower-resolution simulations to approximate regions where gas can self-shield and cool.
 Any publications using this module should cite both Krumholz & Gnedin (ApJ 2011 729 36) and Hopkins et al., 2017a, arXiv:1702.06148 (Appendix C describes the algorithm in detail).

 **GALSF\_SFR\_VIRIAL\_SF\_CRITERION**: This requires that only gas which is locally self-gravitating forms stars.
 Self-gravity is calculated via the local virial parameter following Hopkins, Narayanan, & Murray 2013 (arXiv:1303.0285); see that paper for details.
 This is useful for e.g. mergers and cosmological runs because it is adaptive -- so even if the mean galaxy density is >> your SF threshold, this will only allow SF in the bound sub-regions.
 However, it can be expensive, since it forces you to resolve those (often very high-density) regions.
 Physically, this corresponds to the results of idealized turbulent cloud simulations and observations of actual star forming regions (see e.g. Padoan et al.), which show bound clouds have SF efficiencies of ~100% per free-fall time, while unbound clouds have negligible SF.
 Setting to =0 is the default model.
 Setting =1 also requires the thermal Jeans mass be below 1000 solar masses (i.e. that fragmentation to stellar masses is possible).
 Setting =2 requires this and completely zeros any star formation in non-bound regions (otherwise, for numerical reasons, a region with density greater than 100 times the threshold density for star formation will be given a more tolerant criterion on the assumption it has collapsed via self-gravity).
 Any publications using this module should cite both Hopkins, Narayanan, & Murray 2013 (arXiv:1303.0285) and Hopkins et al., 2017a, arXiv:1702.06148 (Appendix C describes the algorithm in detail).
 Setting the option =3 will use all the criteria from "2", plus require a converging flow, plus calculate the virial parameter according to a running time-smoothed average (exponential window smoothed over the free-fall time), to reduce noise (particularly useful for star cluster or small-scale sink-particle simulations).
-For the option =3, cite Grudic et al. arXiv:1708.09065.
+Option =4 will use 3 plus require a convergent flow along all three principle axes (diagonalizing the shear tensor).
+Option =5 will use 4 plus a Hill-type criterion where we calculate tidal tensor and diagonalize it, requiring a convergent acceleration along all three principle axes with the resolution element size within its own Hill sphere.
+For the options =3,4,5, cite Grudic et al. arXiv:1708.09065.

 **GALSF\_SFR\_IMF\_VARIATION**: Self consistently computes the IMF for each star particle from its parent gas properties at the time of formation.
 This uses the Hopkins/Guszejnov/Hennebelle/Chabrier model, if desired, but the default is a universal IMF.
 The IMF is then used self-consistently for feedback calculations throughout the simulation.
 This will also save and dump in snapshots a large number of properties of the star-forming clouds from which every star particle formed, for use in IMF models.
 This is currently in development by David Guszejnov and PFH, please contact us if you wish to use the module, as it is still in early testing phases and, while modular, requires the IMF scalings desired be input in a specific form.
 Users should cite Guszejnov, Hopkins, & Ma 2017, MNRAS, 472, 2107.